 What does it mean to be living off the grid?

-Living “off the grid” (OTG) simply means not being dependant on the everyday utilities (gas, electricity, sewerage & water) which most of us take for granted.
+Living “off the grid” (OTG) simply means not being dependent on the everyday utilities (gas, electricity, sewerage & water), which most of us take for granted.
 When you live off the grid you’re essentially self-sufficient, and able to take care of your own utility needs and live in a more sustainable manner.

 Designing a home for off grid living – what should you consider?

 It’s important you properly plan your self-sufficient living.
 Below is a list of considerations you should take into account when going through the planning stages for your off grid homes.